Hospital Queues, Patient Health and Labor Supply (with Anna Godøy, Venke F Haaland and Mark Votruba).

 Abstract: Long waits for health care raise concerns about the consequences of delayed treatment.
 We use variation in queue congestion to estimate effects of wait time for orthopedic surgery.
 We do not find that longer wait times lead to worse health outcomes.
 We do find persistent reductions in labor supply: long waits increase medium to long-term work absences and permanent disability receipt.
 The effect is driven by individuals who are already on sick leave at referral.
 Our results are consistent with patterns of state dependence, where extended periods of temporary disability while awaiting treatment create persistent barriers to returning to work.

-Selection in Surveys (with Deniz Dutz, Santiago Lacouture, Magne Mogstad, Alex Torgovitsky, and Winnie van Dijk)
+Selection in Surveys: Using Randomized Incentives to Detect and Account for Nonresponse Bias (with Deniz Dutz, Santiago Lacouture, Magne Mogstad, Alex Torgovitsky, and Winnie van Dijk)

 Work in Progress